-While many people avoid installing a new HVAC system because of the initial investment, it is a scientific fact that a new system could save you more money in the long run.
+While many people avoid installing a new HVAC system because of the initial investment, it is a fact that a new system could save you more money in the long run.
 To find out how a new HVAC system could save you money, and when you should replace your current system, be sure to check out the information provided by Armstrong Air below.

 What Is HVAC?